jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (3)

 ### 81 Injunctions may be granted by court for contravention of Part 2
-The court may, on the application of the Commission or any other person, grant an injunction restraining a person from engaging in conduct that constitutes or would constitute any of the following—
+The court may, on the application of the Commission or any other person, grant an injunction restraining a person from engaging in conduct that constitutes or would constitute any of the following:
   (a) a contravention of any of the provisions of Part 2:
   (b) any attempt to contravene such a provision:
   (c) aiding, abetting, counselling, or procuring any other person to contravene such a provision: